bjoernalbers/relaycheck/README.md

 feature by Apple that hides a user's IP address by routing Safari web traffic through [relay servers](https://mask-api.icloud.com/egress-ip-ranges.csv).

-relaycheck lets you detect whether a client is using iCloud Private Relay by providing a simple HTTP API with a clear JSON response.
+relaycheck lets you detect whether a client is using a iCloud Private Relay address by providing a simple HTTP API with a clear JSON response.

 ```json
 { "relay": true }